Add pivots to a dashboard

 - Close the sidebar menu.
 While in the dashboard editor view, drag and drop the panels to rearrange them on the dashboard.
-Note: If you want the new panels to work with the shared time range picker input, repeat steps 6 through 8 from the "Add an input to the dashboard" procedure to connect them to that input.

 This completes the Data Model and Pivot Tutorial.
 Continue to the next chapter to read about what you can do next.